-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 Having attended boarding school in Switzerland, Kim Jong Un is no stranger to flying.

-In May 2018, he made his first international flight since assuming power, to the Chinese city of Dalian to meet with Chinese President Xi Jinping.
+In May 2018, he made his first international flight since assuming power, to the Chinese city of Dalian to meet Chinese President Xi Jinping.

 Media reports suggest he has previously used his private jet for travel within North Korea.